Oldland Common: Transport

 The nearest rail station is Keynsham railway station, which is 2.5 miles from the village.
 Direct services are available to Bath Spa railway station, allowing connections to the South and London, and Bristol Temple Meads railway station, allowing connections to the South West, London, the South Coast, Wales, the Midlands, Northern England, and Scotland.

 Governance

 An electoral ward in the name ‘Bitton and Oldland common’ exists.
 This stretches north from Oldland Common to Bitton and had a population of 7685 at the time of the 2011 census.

 Sport and leisure

 Oldland is home to the non-League football clubs Oldland Abbotonians F.C. in the Western Football League and Crown & Horseshoe F.C. in the Bath and District League.

+The Bristol and Bath Railway Path runs through the village, giving traffic free cycling links to the cities of bath and Bristol, taking around 40 minutes to reach each of the city centres.

 Food, Public Houses & Shopping

 The village has two public houses: The Crown and Horseshoe, and The Dolphin.
-The village previously had three, the third being The Cherry Tree, which is now being converted into flats.
+The village previously had three, the third being The Cherry Tree, which has now been converted into flats.
 Oldland Common also has a Village Club.

-Shops in Oldland Common include a newsagent, a post office and several takeaways.
+Shops in Oldland Common include a newsagent, a post office, a pharmacy and several takeaways.